How to file an insurance claim after a hurricane

 Homeowners insurance and condo insurance

-Homeowners insurance covers structural damage to your home, garage and sheds and personal property inside the home, and often pays for things like a hotel if your house becomes uninhabitable.
+Homeowners insurance covers structural damage to your home, garage and sheds and personal property inside the home, and additional living expenses, including hotels, meals and transportation, if you can't live at home during repairs.

 If you own a condo, the damage will be split between the HOA’s policy, which covers the structure and any common areas, and your condo policy, which covers your personal property.
 Because condo association rules vary, there may be some differences in terms of which policy covers what.